 Clinical rotations in community hospitals help to broadly prepare the graduate for practice in diverse settings.
 Students work directly with nationally and internationally renowned leaders in research, practice, and education.
 Upon completion, graduates are well prepared to safely manage simple to extremely complex patients.

 Nurse Anesthesia coursework is offered in a full time format over 28 months and classes begin each August and January.
 Part-time study is also available for the core curriculum.
-Minors are also available in Nursing Education, Research and Administration.
 Clinical practice begins as two days/week in the first term and increases in both intensity and frequency throughout the course of study.
 Clinical in is the final two terms is 4-5 days/week and is interspersed with clinical conferences and preparation sessions for the Certification Examination.

 Nurse Anesthesia considers registered nurses with a minimum of 1 year of full-time critical care nursing experience and a BSN degree.
 Academic transcripts, professional references, GRE examination results, and an essay must be submitted to be considered for an interview with faculty.